- This is a solo project where I assumed the following roles:

 Diabetes treatment regiments tend to focus on managing the disease through medication.
 The goal is to prolong life expectancy with diabetes rather than eradicating it completely.
 The design of apps for diabetic persons have mirrored this approach by focusing on providing disease-management tools such as logbook apps that monitor blood sugar levels.

 From the start, Ingrain is about healing the body with plant-based foods.

-Rather than providing tools to manage a disease, Ingrain provides the tools for anyone to transition into plant-based eating and reverse the progression of chronic diseases like diabetes.
+Rather than simply providing the tools to manage a disease, Ingrain provides the tools for anyone to transition into plant-based eating and reverse the progression of chronic diseases like diabetes.

-Ingrain’s plant-based approach builds upon the researches done by American physicians Dr. Rip Esselstyn and Dr. Neal Barnard—as featured on the documentary film Forks over Knives.
+Ingrain’s plant-based approach builds upon the research done by American physicians Dr. Rip Esselstyn and Dr. Neal Barnard, as featured on the documentary film Forks over Knives.

 The first pivot

 Although Ingrain grew to become a plant-based meal-planning app, it didn’t start out that way.
 Originally, I set out to design a gamified nutrition education app for youths that are at-risk for diabetes.
 I focused on the age range between 9 to 14 because my research had shown that most youths who develop diabetes will be diagnosed with the disease along this age range.

 However, given the time constraint of 8 weeks for the project, waiting two weeks to receive signed permissions to conduct user testing on minors was not an option.
 And so I shifted my target audience under the hypothesis that a gamified nutrition education would be effective in getting young adults to make better food choices for their health.View the full target user group selection analysis

 Validating assumptions of the users' mental models